Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 You can nurture your clients by tailoring new email interactions with them that are based on the previous actions that they've taken.

-So if, for example, they came to your open house at a particular property, you could send them emails that detail other available nearby properties for sale.
+So if, for example, they came to your open house at a particular property, you could sign them up to your newsletter.
+That way, you can always let potential buyers know about nearby properties for sale.

 13. Create regular newsletters